 So now when the Holidays roll around, I make them a bit more colorful.

-I made red, white and blue deviled eggs for the 4th of July.
-They were a hit and so I decided to make some more for Christmas, but red and green of course.
+I made red, white, and blue deviled eggs for the 4th of July.
+They were a hit and I decided to make colored deviled eggs for Christmas, in red and green.
+I use Americolor super red and royal blue.

 It’s looking VERY festive.